Streamscript

 Transforms and Pipelines

-The term 'pipeline' represents a simple idea: transform data by chaining commands that each do one thing really well.
+The term 'pipeline' represents a simple idea: transform data by chaining commands where each command does one thing well.

-Tools such as Flow present a pipeline graphically - each element on the canvas represents a command and the line between elements represents the pipeline.
-Pipelines work because the output of one element matches the input format of the next.
+Flow presents the pipeline graphically - each element on the canvas represents a command and the lines between elements form the pipeline.
+Pipelines work because the output from one element matches the expected input of the next.

 # Streamscript